Juan Soto keeps hitting, Joe Ross keeps dealing and the Nats win their first series

 That connected him to three of the runs that supported Joe Ross, who yielded four hits and struck out five in six scoreless innings (giving him 11 scoreless to start the year).
 And it all helped Washington (3-6) win its first series.

+“I just tried to touch the ball, forget about everything else,” Soto said of facing Cardinals veteran Adam Wainwright.
+“I know there’s a great pitcher on the mound, he has amazing pitches.
+I don’t try to do too much.
+Just put the ball in play.”

-Soto left St, Louis with a .474 on-base percentage in 38 plate appearances.
+Easy enough, then.
+Soto left St. Louis with a .474 on-base percentage in 38 plate appearances.
 Those are eye-popping numbers that don’t mean too much on April 14.
 The sample is still tiny.
 It includes 12 hits (two homers) and six walks (two intentional).
 But the early production prompts a familiar question: When, within reason, will teams stop pitching to him altogether?

 Within reason is a subjective threshold.
 Soto has the ability to bend it more than most.
 On Monday and Tuesday, though, the Cardinals (6-6) attacked him — at least more often than not — and paid.
 Soto had three singles and a walk in the opener.
 In the second game, a 14-3 loss, he tagged ace Jack Flaherty with an RBI double that rocketed off his bat.